Dnareffel/Omeka-S-module-PictureEditor/README.md

 Notes
 -----

-This module is still in devlopement and it's not working yet, all the feature coming below are not implemented.
+This module is still in developement and it's not working yet, all the feature coming below are not implemented.

 Installation